 Making no conclusions out of the data provided by the system

-To make the right decisions, you need to analyze the project-related information about the past (teams’ performance, project outcomes), the present (the actual state of a project environment), and the future (phenomena that affect the final output).
-Implementing a resource management tool won’t change anything if the information it provides isn’t properly analyzed, interpreted, and no conclusions are made.
+To make the right decisions, you need to analyze the project-related information about the past (teams’ performance, project outcomes), the present (the actual state of a project environment), and the future (forecast phenomena that affect the final output).
+Implementing a resource management tool won’t change anything if the information it provides isn’t properly analyzed, or interpreted, and no conclusions are made.
 Let’s consider several examples of such mistakes.

 Overlooking task priorities calculated by the system

 When working in a complex multi-project environment, it’s extremely difficult to decide which of the tasks have the highest priority.
 Modern resource management solutions are capable of automatic prioritization of assignments across the whole project environment, which, of course, is a great help for a project and resource manager.
 If these priorities are neglected, and the order of completing tasks is based on a project manager’s or stakeholders’ assumptions, there’s a high risk of turning your project environment into chaos.

 Ignoring the data on resources’ performance